TEALSK12/apcsa-public/curriculum/Unit5/Lesson-504.md

 College Board Topic Questions
 ---------------------------------
-After this lesson, students will be able to answer questions from the College Board Unit 5 Topic Questions 5.4 Accessor Methods, 5.5 Mutator Metods, 5.8 Scope and Access.
+After this lesson, students will be able to answer questions from the College Board Unit 5 Topic Questions 5.4 Accessor Methods, 5.5 Mutator Metods, 5.6.
+Writine Methods and 5.8 Scope and Access.

 Accommodation and Differentiation
 ---------------------------------